 - 1. Check Bit 11 (Fixed Capacity Management) of the CTRATT field of the Identify Controller Data Structure.
 If Bit 11 is set to 0, then this test is not applicable. - 2.
 Configure the NVMe Host to issue an Identify command specifying CNS value 18h, store any valid Domain Identifier from the Domain List. - 3.
-Perform Get Log Page for the Media Unit Status Log Page (10h) with a valid Domain Identifier, if the Selected Configuration is set to '1', then skip this test. - 4.
+Perform Get Log Page for the Media Unit Status Log Page (10h) with a valid Domain Identifier, if the Selected Configuration is cleared to '0', then perform a Capacity Management command with the Operation field set to Select Capacity Configuration and the Element Identifier cleared to '0'. - 4.
 Perform Get Log Page for the Supported Capacity Configuration List Log Page (11h) and store away the Capacity Configuration Identifier and associated Endurance group Identifiers and store away the original NVM Set Identifiers. - 5.
 Perform a Capacity Management command, with the Operation field set to Select Capacity Configuration, with the Element Identifier field set to one of the Capacity Configuration Descriptors. - 6.
 Perform Get Log Page for the Media Unit Status Log Page (10h) and store away the Selected Configuration and Endurance group and store away the original NVM Set Identifiers.